Ekibastuz GRES-2 Power Station

 The GRES-2 Power Station (or Power Station Ekibastuz) is a coal-fueled power generating station in Ekibastuz, Kazakhstan.
+It is located close to Solnechny and to Shandaksor.
+The ashes of the station are dumped into Karasor, a nearby lake.

+Description

 GRES-2, commissioned in 1987, has an installed capacity of 1,000 MWe and has the world's tallest flue-gas stack at 419.7 m tall.
-The reinforced concrete chimney is about 40 m taller than the Inco Superstack in Sudbury, Ontario, Canada.
+The reinforced concrete chimney is about 40 m taller than the Inco Superstack, in Sudbury, Ontario, Canada.
 It is the tallest chimney ever built.

 The power station is the start of the Powerline Ekibastuz–Kokshetau and uses a transmission voltage of 1,150 kVAC, the highest transmission voltage in the world.
-The extension of this line to Chelyabinsk in Russia is also designed for 1,150 kV, but it currently operates at only 500 kV.
-About 3/4 of the energy produced by GRES-2 was exported to Russia.
+The extension of the line to Chelyabinsk, Russia, is also designed for 1,150 kV, but it currently operates at only 500 kV.
+About three fourths of the energy produced by GRES-2 was exported to Russia.

 Fifty percent of GRES-2 shares are owned by Inter RAO UES, and fifty percent by Kazakhstan's government.